tributech-solutions/tributech-docs/docs/consume_data/grafana.md

 ### Node Dashboard Basics

-You can easily navigate to your node dashboard by clicking the "Grafana" menu entry in the side menu of your DataSpace Admin App.
+You can easily navigate to your node dashboard by clicking the "Grafana" menu entry in the side menu of your Tributech Node interface.
-For authentication, use the same username and password that you use for authentication when accessing the DataSpace Admin App.
+For authentication, use the same username and password that you use for authentication when accessing your Node.

 ![Navigate to Grafana](assets/grafana_sidebar.png)

 The dashboarding system is built on the open source technology [**Grafana**](https://grafana.com/).
-It comes with pre-configured data sources for the in your DataSpace Node integrated Postgre SQL databases.
+It comes with pre-configured data sources for the in your Tributech Node integrated Postgre SQL databases.

-The structure of dashboards is based on the same logic as in the interface of your DataSpace Node:
+The structure of dashboards is based on the same logic as in the interface of your Tributech Node:

-- **Dashboards: My Datasets** / Provider DB - contains owned Datasets that are connected to your DataSpace Node.
+- **Dashboards: My Datasets** / Provider DB - contains owned Datasets that are connected to your Tributech Node.
 - **Dashboards: Subscriptions** / Consumer DB - contains subscriptions to Datasets from other members of your Ecosystem.

 ## Visualize your data